 Chronic stress can negatively impact our mental and physical health - with links to anxiety and depression, as well as heart disease, digestive problems, a weakened immune system and insomnia.

-A study published just last year (hse.gov.uk) showed that 17.9 million working days had been lost in the UK due to stress, anxiety and depression in 2019/2020.
+A recent study (hse.gov.uk) showed that 17.9 million working days had been lost in the UK due to stress, anxiety and depression in 2019/2020.
 And the issue couldn’t be more pertinent, with the on-going pandemic having a profound effect on everybody’s mental health and emotional resilience.

 And so, in honour of Stress Awareness Month, we have compiled a list of our services best suited to reduce workplace stress and help create happier, healthier workplaces for everyone.